gOweRkrd/RegistrationWindow/README.md

 ### An application written without using storyboards.
 The entire layout was done by code using the MVC architecture.

-**Meaning** : the parent must fill out a registration card for himself and if there are children
+**Meaning project** : the parent must fill out a registration card for himself and if there are children

 **Version iOS** : 14+